stormid/scaffold/docs/javascript.md

 window.Promise, Object.assign, and window.Fetch are the unsupported language features used most commonly in Storm's frontend codebases.
 Responsive images are also polyfilled where required.

-The built polyfills file is imported into a scaffolded app via a script tag with the nomodule attribute, so only browsers that do not understand the attribute (https://caniuse.com/?search=nomodule) load it.
+The compiled polyfills file is imported into a scaffolded app via a script tag with the nomodule attribute, so that only browsers that do not understand the attribute (https://caniuse.com/?search=nomodule) load it.

 ### Head